fcopello/desafioHU/README.md

 cd sailsHU
 sails lift
 ````
-Se aparecer a seguinte mensagem do Sails pode utilizar a opção a <strong>3</strong>, drop.
+Se aparecer a seguinte mensagem do Sails pode utilizar a opção <strong>3</strong>, drop.

 ````
 warn: ** DO NOT CHOOSE "2" or "3" IF YOU ARE WORKING WITH PRODUCTION DATA **